|Oracle Service Oriented Architecture Framework|

-Oracle will be providing maintenance for its Oracle Application Server 10g customers during the convergence of functionality with the WebLogic server.
+Oracle has been providing maintenance for its Oracle Application Server 10g customers during the convergence of functionality with the WebLogic server.

 The primary goals for modernizing a legacy application code base are:

 Platform migration is the least invasive migration strategy.
 Given the necessity to retain and maintain application security and data integrity in a mainframe environment, this type of platform migration will be best suited for organizations with between 2,000 to 3,000 MIPS installed.

 Language migration offers the greatest potential benefits in modernizing to an SOA, but poses the highest level of risk because it usually involves three migrations: language, platform, and database.
 This type of migration will likely represent a viable option for organizations with fewer than 500 MIPs installed.
 1

 Few software or consulting companies have the experience that SYS-ED has in providing training on WebLogic and Oracle software: servers, database, and application development.
 SYS-ED staff and CETi technology partners have been working with BEA and Oracle Corporation software since their initial releases.
 Our multidisciplinary work as integrators of commercial and open source applications in hybrid operating environments - UNIX, Solaris, MS Windows, and IBM mainframe system software - provides a privileged perspective from which to demonstrate, explain, and teach what does not work as advertised.
 Our independence is reflected in the white papers, benchmarks, and software we review and incorporate into our training service.

 Equally as important, we average 25+ years experience in IBM mainframe system software and application development: programming Languages, IBM MQ: (WebSphere MQ), and IBM - DB2 Relational Database.
 And truth be told, our staff gets called on for the tough WebLogic and Oracle training assignments; we refer to it as educational consultancy.